Alexandra Cohen Nutrition Staff

 Lendy began her career at NYP in 2016 after completing the NYP Dietetic Internship.
 Following graduation, she specialized in the field of pediatric and obstetric nutrition at NYP/Morgan Stanley Children’s Hospital.
-Lendy was promoted to Senior Dietitian in 2020 at NYP/Alexandra Cohen Hospital for Women and Newborns.
-In 2021, she transitioned into the Clinical Nutrition Supervisor role where she currently oversees the OB and NICU Dietitians as well as the Dietetic Technicians who operate the Infant Feeding Preparation Area.
+Lendy transitioned into the Senior Dietitian role in 2020 at NYP/Alexandra Cohen Hospital for Women and Newborns.
+In 2021, she was promoted to Clinical Nutrition Supervisor where she currently oversees the OB and NICU Dietitians as well as the Dietetic Technicians who operate the Infant Feeding Preparation Area.
 Lendy has a Bachelor’s degree in Food Science and Nutrition from Clemson University and a Master’s degree in Human Nutrition and Functional Medicine from the University of Western States.
 Lendy became certified as an International Board Certified Lactation Consultant (IBCLC) in 2021.

 Tiffanie Lafond, RD, CDN, CNSC

 Tiffanie is a Registered Dietitian and Certified Nutrition Support Specialist with a Bachelor of Science in Nutrition from Florida State University.
 She completed her Pediatric Dietetic Internship through Sodexo, New York in 2016.
 Tiffanie had experience in pediatric, NICU, PICU and adult nutrition prior to joining the team.
 She currently oversees the infant feeding preparation area and cross covers NICU and obstetrics.

 Julieanne Biggs, MS, RD, CDN